altocodenl/tagaway/readme.md

       - When deleting user, delete all channels
       - Rename channel
       - Delete channel
+      - Public: get channel
       - Public: post text or piv to channel
          - Pass channel info to POST /piv to let it resolve it, as well as avoid auth there
-      - Public: get channel
       - Public: get piv or thumb from channel
          - GET /piv/ID?owner=USERID&channel=CHANNELID & GET /thumb/SIZE/ID?owner=USERID&channel=CHANNELID
          - Get the channel itself and search for the piv there.
 If it is, serve it through the existing endpoints.
          - Repurpose hasAccess to receive an optional channel argument.
+      - When deleting piv, delete it from any channels that contain it
       - Delete text or piv from channel by id: DELETE /channel/ID/ID/messageID
-      - When deleting piv, delete it from any channels that contain it
-      - When querying pivs, see pivs in own channel.
+         - implicit channel deletion when last element of the channel is deleted. this happens automatically through redis.
+         - if last instance of a certain piv in the channel, remove the c:: tag from it
+      - When renaming channel, rename c:: tag
    - Web client:
       - Enter your name, remember it in localstorage
       - Make call to GET /channel/id